getappbox/AppBox-iOSAppsWirelessInstallation/Pods/CocoaLumberjack/README.md

 - watchOS 4 or later

 ### Backwards compatibility
-- for Xcode 12 and Swift up to 5.4, use the 3.7.4 version
+- for iOS/tvOS up to 10, watchOS up to 3, macOS up to 10.12, Xcode up to 13 and Swift up to 5.4, use the 3.7.4 version
 - for Xcode 11 and Swift up to 5.2, use the 3.6.2 version
 - for Xcode 10 and Swift 4.2, use the 3.5.2 version
 - for iOS 8, use the 3.6.1 version